Henry Darger: Career and adulthood

-Following the United States' entry into World War I, Darger was drafted into the army in September 1917.
-He completed two months of basic training at Camp Grant in Rockford, Illinois as a private of the 32nd Infantry Division.
+Following the United States in World War I, Darger was drafted into the army in September 1917.
+He completed two months of basic training at Camp Grant in Rockford, Illinois, as a private of the 32nd Infantry Division.
 That November, he was sent to the Camp Logan training camp in Texas.
 Before the end of the year, he was honorably discharged from the military for vision problems, and he returned to work at St. Joseph's.

 In 1922, Darger quit work at the hospital due to poor treatment of him by one of the nuns.
 He found work at the secular Grant Hospital the following day.
 During this time, he stayed with a German immigrant family, the Anschutzs, who operated a boarding house out of their home.
-Six years later, Darger returned to working at St. Joseph's, now employed as a dishwasher.
-He recounted working there through "years of misery" due to an intense dislike of his supervisor, but being unable to quit his position due to the mass unemployment and poor job market of the Great Depression.
+Six years later, Darger returned to working at St. Joseph's as a dishwasher.
+He recounted working there through "years of misery" due to an intense dislike of his supervisor but being unable to quit due to the mass unemployment and poor job market of the Great Depression.
 In 1932, he moved up the street to a rooming house, renting two small rooms on the third floor of the building.
+He completed his first major written work, In the Realms of the Unreal, around the end of the 1930s.
+Over the following decade, he wrote an unfinished sequel and experimented with his visual art, greatly enlarging his canvases.

-Darger was let go from his job as a dishwasher in 1947; a supervisor told him that the nurses had grown concerned that the working conditions had become too difficult for him, and allowed him to continue eating lunch at the hospital until he could find a new job.
+Darger was released from his job as a dishwasher in 1947; a supervisor told him that the nurses had grown concerned that the working conditions had become too difficult for him.
+However, he was allowed to continue eating lunch at the hospital until he could find a new job.
 A week later, he was hired at a hospital run by the Alexian Brothers (a Catholic order), where he continued working as a dishwasher, albeit with shorter hours.
 At some point, the hospital installed a new dishwasher to be staffed only by women.
-He was initially tasked with instead washing pots, but the hot conditions caused heat illness, and he was switched to a job cutting vegetables for the kitchen.
+He was initially tasked with washing pots instead, but the hot conditions caused heat illness, and he was switched to a job cutting vegetables for the kitchen.